traversable/schema/packages/valibot/README.md

 - Useful when you're consuming a set of valibot schemas and writing them all to disc
 - Also useful for testing purposes or for troubleshooting, since it gives you a way to "see" exactly what the check functions check
-- Since you're presumably writing to disc a build-time, **works with Cloudflare workers**

 #### Example